anonymous-function/anonymous-function.github.io/index.md

 Anonymous Function events do not promote any particular leadership style but, instead, provide an environment in which engineers can learn for themseves which tools and techniques match their personal style.

 ## Upcoming Meetups

-## Be Part of the Discussion

-- Slack
-- Mailing List
-- Meetup Group
-- Facebook
-- Twitter